Filip Višnjić: Legacy

 Višnjić is widely considered one of the greatest epic poets ever to have played the gusle.
 With the publication of Karadžić's collections of Serbian epic poetry, Višnjić's works found a European audience, and were very well received.
 As Serbia entered the modern age, epic poetry's standing as an influential art form diminished, prompting 20th-century literary scholar Svetozar Koljević to describe Višnjić's work as "the swansong of the epic tradition".

 Each November, Gornja Trnova hosts a cultural manifestation called Višnjićevi dani ("Višnjić's Days"), which attracts writers, theoreticians and poets, and features a Serbian Orthodox commemoration service.
 In 1994, a commemorative plaque was installed in Gornja Trnova, marking the location where Višnjić was born.
 Bijeljina's municipal library is adorned with a plaque commemorating Višnjić and his work.
 The bard's likeness is incorporated into the municipal coats of arms of Bijeljina and Ugljevik.
 The village of Grk, in which Višnjić spent his final years, was renamed Višnjićevo in his honour.
-Numerous streets and schools in Serbia and Republic of Srpska are named after him.
+Numerous streets and schools in Serbia and Republika Srpska are named after him.
 During World War II, Višnjić's likeness was featured on 50 dinar banknotes issued by the Government of National Salvation.
-In modern-day Bosnia and Herzegovina, his likeness appears on 20 KM banknotes distributed in the Republic of Srpska.
+In modern-day Bosnia and Herzegovina, his likeness appears on 20 KM banknotes distributed in the Republika Srpska.
 Višnjić is included in the Serbian Academy of Sciences and Arts' 1993 compendium The 100 most prominent Serbs.